-In 2007, when Back on My Feet Founder and CEO, Anne Mahlum, was 26 years old and living in Philadelphia, she was at a crossroads in her life.
+In 2007, when Back on My Feet Founder, Anne Mahlum, was 26 years old and living in Philadelphia, she was at a crossroads in her life.
 For the past several months, the idea of her purpose had been all consuming – she was willing to do anything to find it, she just didn’t know where to look.
 Soon she realized it was right beneath her feet.

 Running was Anne’s staple.
 She became a runner when she was 16 to get through a turbulent time for her family due to her dad’s gambling addiction.
 Anne found clarity and strength in the movement of running.
 It helped her to understand that you must take things one step at a time.
 It also helped Anne to realize that difficult roads lead to difficult choices – you either persevere, or turn around and make excuses.
 Running helped Anne discover who she was and what she loved about herself.
 Ten years later, in May of 2007 at 5:30 a.m. on the streets of Philadelphia, Anne began to form a relationship with several men outside of Sunday Breakfast Rescue Mission.
 This is when she realized that she could help these people if she stopped running by them and started running with them.

 Anne called the Mission, and with a little persistence, received permission to start an official running club with nine guys living in the shelter.
 Anne got new running shoes donated and gave them running clothes and socks.
 She had one requirement, anyone who joined must sign what she called a “Dedication Contract,” committing to:

 - showing up every Monday, Wednesday and Friday at 6 a.m.

 - being on time

 - respecting yourself

 - supporting teammates